-- Your appointment of an agent (a person) making decisions about your health care, and - Your individual health care instructions health care providers.
+- Your appointment of an agent (a person) making decisions about your healthcare, and - Your individual health care instructions

+You may get a form for an advance directive from your providing county or online.
+In

+California, you have the right to provide advance directive instructions to all of your health care providers.
 You also have the right to change or cancel your advance directive at any time.

-You may get a form for an advance directive from your providing county or online.
-In California, you have the right to provide advance directive instructions to all of your